Angst (Rammstein song): Music video

 On 27 April 2022, a 30-second teaser was released two days before the release of the music video.

 At the beginning the music video shows the six band members in a circular plot of land of equal size, everyone gets along well with each other.
 Frontman Till Lindemann is brought to a lectern by ghastly made-up cheerleaders in a straitjacket and hooked up to hoses, after which he begins addressing an unshown crowd.
 Gradually, the band members are increasingly skeptical about their environment and fellow human beings, which is why they erect walls, install video cameras, roll out barbed wire and use assault rifles.
 In the meantime, the band members are also shown sitting in front of computer monitors and literally absorbing the content.
 As the musicians point their guns at the monitors located on the small "plots" of the circle, towards the end, a black hole opens up, engulfing the group.
-Interspersed are scenes of the cheerleaders, who move rhythmically towards the camera in a triangle formation, possibly based on the traditional New Zealand Haka dance.
-Also before the music starts and at the end of the video, a young woman and a girl are seen wrapped in blankets and surrounded by barbed wire.
-During the end credits, Till Lindenmann smashed the televisión set while the other band members watched.
+Interspersed are scenes of the cheerleaders, who move rhythmically towards the camera in a triangle formation.
+Also before the music starts and at the end of the video, a young woman and a girl, both dark-skinned, are seen wrapped in blankets and surrounded by barbed wire.
+During the end credits, Till Lindemann smashed the television set with a lawnmower while the other band members watched and ate Chocolate-coated marshmallow treats.